Shyam-Chen/Little-Books/EssentialWords.md

 - think
 - make
 - time
-- see
+- see, saw, seeing, seen, sees
 - what
-- up
+- up, upped, upping, ups
 - some
-- other
+- other, others
 - out
 - good
 - people